CODE OF CIVIL PROCEDURE IN POLAND

 PRE-ACTION PROCEDURE IN POLAND

 Suppose the claimant submits adequate papers supporting the claim.
 In that case, a summary judgment may be granted based on these documents without a complete evidence-taking process, one of many streamlined and low-cost processes for types of monetary claims available under Polish law.
-One such method is the electronic summary judgment procedure, mostly used for contractual disputes under PLN 20,000.
+One such method is the electronic summary judgment procedure, mainly used for contractual disputes under PLN 20,000.
 An electronic statement of claim is filed using this method.
+Click here for information on How Service of Process Ensures A Solid Foundation.

 The conciliation process is an intriguing part of the Polish legal system since it allows for the peaceful resolution of conflicts.
 At the request of either disputing party, a separate process known as ‘conciliation’ may be undertaken to attempt to reach a mutually agreeable resolution.
 It is conducted in the court's presence and aims to facilitate an agreement between the disputing parties.
 A settlement reached via the conciliation process is as binding as a court order.
-As such, it is regarded an enforcement order that provides a straightforward path for the creditor to pursue the claim in the case of a violation of the settlement's terms by the debtor.
+As such, it is regarded as an enforcement order that provides a straightforward path for the creditor to pursue the claim in the case of a violation of the settlement's terms by the debtor.
+Click here for information on How Process Servers Protect Your Rights: Myths Debunked.

 Most clients need a private process service agency like Undisputed Legal in Poland because of the legal system's complexity.
 Poland's civil law system is based on the Roman law tradition.
 This means the legal system is highly structured and formal, and some specific rules and procedures must be followed to serve legal documents, like the mandatory conciliation process.
 Undisputed Legal has experience serving papers across the globe, and we know Polish rules and procedures.
-We aim to ensure that your documents are served in accordance with them.
+We aim to ensure that they serve your documents.

 INITIATING A CLAIM IN POLAND